 Also as part of ongoing operations, the Municipality intends to coordinate the aggregation program with existing energy efficiency programs that have helped residents reduce their energy usage and cost.
 The Municipality will cooperate with the Local Distribution Company responsible for administering the energy efficiency programs.
 The specifics of this coordination will be developed as the aggregation program gets closer to launch.
-It is anticipated that at a minimum there would be cross participate in energy efficiency programs and those customers who participate in energy efficiency programs would be encouraged to participate in energy efficiency programs would be encouraged to consider a green product offered by the aggregation program.
+It is anticipated that at a minimum there would be cross participation whereby aggregation program customers would be encouraged to participate in energy efficiency programs and those customers who participate in energy efficiency programs would be encouraged to consider a green product offered by the aggregation program.

 d.
-Annual report
+Annual report to DOER